Saisrujan18/ATM/README.md

 ### ATM
 ATM after updating common and individual constraints

-This ATM has an admin who should add money in denominations of 2000,500,200,100 .
+-This ATM has an admin who should add money in denominations of 2000,500,200,100 .
 Admin can view all transactions , add money to ATM ,remove money from ATM and also can change his password.

 ATM identifies Admin i.e.,when ATM asks for Account number of the user .
 Admin enters his password (Only insiders know this)